jlicv/Projects_PG/CCVS/ReadME.txt

 4. Bonus: Try with different Copulas.
 <TOBEDONE>
 Part 3 (optional)
-1. Propose some numerical approaches for the model outlined in Section 3;
+1. Propose some numerical approaches for the model outlined in Section 3;(See the report)
 <TOBEDONE>

 Credits: